-Inasmuch as taking care of your small pups is rewarding, it is still a big responsibility.
+Inasmuch as taking care of your adorable puppies is rewarding, it is still a big responsibility.
 There are so many things to consider and to prepare.

-A basic puppy checklist on things to get is helpful.
+A basic puppy checklist of things to get is helpful.
 And the most important thing is making sure they grow up healthy, trained, and happy.

 To ensure that they grow up healthy, it is essential that our puppies take their milk when they are young and at the right time.